-HOME sponsors a number of annual events, which provide homeschoolers with access to information, education and resources, as well as encouragement and support.
+HOME sponsors a number of annual events to provide all homeschoolers with access to information, education and resources, as well as encouragement and support.
 In addition, HOME coordinates many field trip opportunities and special activities throughout the year.

-HOME communicates with homeschoolers throughout the state regularly through the HOME Digest, website, email updates and facebook.
-Fill out a request form to receive HOME Email Updates, which include the latest homeschool happenings in Maine and the nation.
+HOME communicates with homeschoolers throughout the state regularly through its website, various publications, email updates and Facebook.
+(Fill out a request form to receive HOME Email Updates, which include the latest homeschool happenings in Maine and the nation.)

-The HOME Office is based in Hope, and is a place where homeschoolers can review hundreds of homeschooling books and curricula, attend workshops, and come for counseling and annual assessments.
+Based in Hope, the HOME Office is a place where homeschoolers can review hundreds of homeschooling books and curricula, and come for counseling and annual assessments.
 Outreach volunteers enjoy meeting with new homeschoolers to discuss getting started, recommend curricula, or just provide support.
-Counseling and most other outreaches are free to all homeschoolers.

 Volunteers Provide Blessing